-A spy working for a country in the US-led coalition fighting Islamic State who had helped three British girls cross into Syria to join the militant group.
-Photograph: Metropolitan Police/PA Wire
+Turkey said it had caught a spy working for a country in the US-led coalition fighting Islamic State who had helped three British girls cross into Syria to join the militant group.

 A European security source familiar with the case of the three girls said the person in question had a connection with the Canadian Security Intelligence Service (CSIS) spy agency.

 However, a Canadian government source in Ottawa said the person was not a Canadian citizen and was not employed by CSIS.
 The source did not respond when asked whether the person had been working for CSIS.

 Turkey’s foreign minister Mevlut Cavusoglu had told broadcaster A Haber in an interview: “Do you know who turned out to be the person helping these three girls cross into Syria and join ISIS?”

 “He was caught.
 It turned out to be someone who works for the intelligence of a country from the coalition.”

 Mr Cavusoglu did not specify which country the spy was working for but said it was not the European Union or the United States.
 The coalition also includes countries such as Saudi Arabia, Qatar, Jordan, Bahrain, Australia and Canada.